-Nicknamed “the Japanese Champs-Élysées”, Ginza is known to be Tokyo’s luxury district, concentrating the most exclusive world brand boutiques, renowned restaurants, cafes and nightclubs.
+Nicknamed “the Japanese Champs-Élysées”, Ginza is known to be Tokyo’s luxury district, concentrating on the most exclusive world-brand boutiques, renowned restaurants, cafes, and nightclubs.

 Ginza is one of the most famous districts in Tokyo!
 If you are visiting the capital, then this is a must.